stefanblume/geoportal-flexviewer-finddata-widget/README.md

 geoportal-flexviewer-finddata-widget
 ====================================

-a public repo containing changes to esri's geoportal flex fid data widget which allows for integration with conterra's licenseManager
+a public repo containing changes to esri's geoportal flex find data widget which allows for integration with conterra's licenseManager